4/24/2025

 Johan Lind

-Great, thanks Jonas.
-And for those of you who are new to the company Vertisit, we are a SaaS company offering an in-store experience management platform to leading brands and retailers.
-And the aim of the platform is to orchestrate all digital touch points in store to bridge the gap between the customer journey online and offline or digital and in personal interactions.
-Looking into the financials, as Jonas said, we reported 281 million in ARR.
+Great.
+Thanks, Jonas.
+And for those of you who are new to the company, we are a SaaS company offering an in-store experience management platform to leading brands and retailers.
+And the aim of the platform is to orchestrate all digital touchpoints in-store to bridge the gap between the customer journey online and offline or digital and in personal interactions.
+And, uh, looking into the financials, uh, we, as, uh, Jonah said, we reported 281 million in ARR.
 And if you look at the chart here, the latest two quarters, of course, in Q4, we added the ARR from the visual art acquisition.
-And I'm really proud that we have managed to keep the pace of organic growth, even during this process.
-So what we can see is in the report is that the growth rate is 19%, right?
-Yes,
+And I'm really proud that we have managed to keep the pace of organic growth. even during this process.
+So what we can see in the report is that the growth rate is 19%, right?

 speaker